Updates to Chapter 13

 • Obtaining an information security assessment to be conducted by a qualified third-party professional.

 In December 2024, the New York attorney general secured a settlement with HealthAlliance, a health care provider, for failing to properly protect personal and medical information.
 In July 2023, a vendor for HealthAlliance’s web applications released a cybersecurity alert and instructed its clients to take action to patch a vulnerability in its system.
 While HealthAlliance was aware of the vulnerability, it was unable to apply the patch due to technical issues.
 Instead of taking the product offline, it continued to operate it with the vulnerability while it worked with support teams to diagnose and address the problem.
 Meanwhile, cyber-attackers were able to exploit the vulnerability and steal sensitive information, including patient records and employee information.
 The AG found that respondent’s conduct violated Executive Law § 63(12), which prohibits illegal practices in the conduct of any business, and GBL § 899-bb, which requires any person or business that owns or licenses computerized data which includes the private information of a resident of New York to develop, implement, and maintain reasonable safeguards to protect the security, confidentiality, and integrity of the private information.
-The respondent agreed to pay a penalty and to improve its data security practices, including:
+The respondent agreed to pay a penalty and to adopt a series of additional security measures to restrict and monitor network activity, including:

 • Maintaining a comprehensive information security program designed to protect the security, confidentiality, and integrity of private information;